 (1) The Housing Department shall submit to the Tribal Council all reports required by NAHASDA, or otherwise requested by Tribal Council, including, but not limited to, periodic progress and financial reports, performance reports, audit reports, and the annual compliance assessment.

-(2) The Executive Director and all Housing Department shall submit to the Board such monthly reports as the Board may require regarding status, progress, performance and Projects.
+(2) The Executive Director and all Housing Department shall submit to the Committee such monthly reports as the Committee may require regarding status, progress, performance and Projects.

-(3) The Chairperson of the Board, or a Committee Member duly designated by the Chairperson, shall appear before the Tribal Council no less frequently than once per month to report on the status, progress, performance and Projects of the Housing Department.
+(3) The Chairperson of the Committee, or a Committee Member duly designated by the Chairperson, shall appear before the Tribal Council no less frequently than once per month to report on the status, progress, performance and Projects of the Housing Department.

 C. Conflict of Interest; Mandatory Disclosure; Misconduct

-(1) No Committee Member or employee of the Housing Department, or any member of Tribal Council or other public official who exercises any responsibilities or functions with regard to a Project, shall voluntarily acquire any interest, direct or indirect, in any Project or in any property included or planned to be included in any Project, or in any contractor-proposed contract relating to any Project, either prior to or during his/her tenure and for one year thereafter, unless prior to such acquisition, or appointment or employment, he/she discloses his/her interest in writing to the Board and Tribal Council to ensure such interest does not constitute a violation of the Tribe’s Ethics and Conduct Ordinance.
+(1) No Committee Member or employee of the Housing Department, or any member of Tribal Council or other public official who exercises any responsibilities or functions with regard to a Project, shall voluntarily acquire any interest, direct or indirect, in any Project or in any property included or planned to be included in any Project, or in any contractor-proposed contract relating to any Project, either prior to or during his/her tenure and for one year thereafter, unless prior to such acquisition, or appointment or employment, he/she discloses his/her interest in writing to the Committee and Tribal Council to ensure such interest does not constitute a violation of the Tribe’s Ethics and Conduct Ordinance.
 The Committee Member, employee or official shall not participate in any action by the Housing Department relating to the Project or contract in which he/she has any such interest.

-(2) Any Committee Member receiving a personal benefit from a Project shall immediately disclose the benefit in writing to the Board and Tribal Council, to ensure such benefit does not constitute a violation of the Tribe’s Ethics and Conduct Ordinance.
+(2) Any Committee Member receiving a personal benefit from a Project shall immediately disclose the benefit in writing to the Committee and Tribal Council, to ensure such benefit does not constitute a violation of the Tribe’s Ethics and Conduct Ordinance.

 (3) Any violation of the provisions of this section shall constitute misconduct in office and grounds for removal under this Ordinance and the Tribe’s Ethics and Conduct Ordinance.

-(4) This section shall not be applicable to the acquisition of any interest in Obligations of the Housing Department issued in connection with any Project or to the execution of agreements by banking institutions for the depositor handling of funds in connection with a Project or to act as trustee under any trust indenture, or to utility services the rates for which are fixed or controlled by a governmental agency, or to membership on the Board.
+(4) This section shall not be applicable to the acquisition of any interest in Obligations of the Housing Department issued in connection with any Project or to the execution of agreements by banking institutions for the depositor handling of funds in connection with a Project or to act as trustee under any trust indenture, or to utility services the rates for which are fixed or controlled by a governmental agency, or to membership on the Committee.

 D. Federal Financial Assistance Requirements

 Each Project developed or operated under a contract providing for Federal financial assistance shall be developed and operated in compliance with all requirements of such contract and applicable Federal legislation, and with all regulations and requirements prescribed from time to time by the Federal Government in connection with such assistance.
-If the Housing Department fails to comply or it appears to the Tribal Council that the Housing Department might fail to comply with such Federal requirements, including those prescribed by NAHASDA, the Tribal Council may take whatever action it deems necessary in its sole discretion to ensure compliance.
+If the Tribe fails to comply or it appears to the Tribal Council that the Tribe might fail to comply with such Federal requirements, including those prescribed by NAHASDA, the Tribal Council may take whatever action it deems necessary in its sole discretion to ensure compliance.

 E. Fidelity Bond

-The Housing Department shall obtain or provide for the obtaining of adequate fidelity bond for persons handling cash or authorized to sign checks or certify vouchers.
+The Tribe through its Housing Department shall obtain or provide for the obtaining of adequate fidelity bond for persons handling cash or authorized to sign checks or certify vouchers.

 F. Not for Profit Operation